Sociology of knowledge

 metaphysical certitude.
 A key impediment to any authoritarian leadership is the capacity

 of subjects to question and counter its claims to power.
-Human reason and critical
+This paper examines an American

-an American political movement that works within the confines of liberal democracy to
+political movement that works within the confines of liberal democracy to supplant liberal

-supplant liberal democracy.
-Critical to its agenda is the undermining of institutions that
+democracy.
+Critical to its agenda is the undermining of institutions that cultivate reason

 This paper argues that a new scientific framework (Science II) has been slowly emerging,